stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

   - GitHub
 ---

 GitHub Packages is a Maven compatible repository accessible outside of GitHub.
-Artifacts can be downloaded using Maven or directly through the GitHub web interface.
-There is no REST API available to search GitHub Packages so this article walks through the URLs exposed for Maven which can be used to create an API with only HTTP commands.
-The URLs to browse packages and download files will be covered, as well as steps to more effectively use the free tier for private repositories.
+It serves as the code repository used in Java project compilation both on workstations and within a CI/CD pipeline, as well as allowing manual file downloads through the GitHub web interface.
+Because it is meant for only these 2 purposes there is no REST API available making custom integrations more difficult than need be.
+This article documents the URLs exposed through Maven which can be used to create an API of simple HTTP commands.
+URLs to browse packages and download files will be covered, as well as steps to more effectively use free tier resources allowed on private repositories.

 {% include table-of-contents.html height="400px" %}

 # Private Repository Free-Tier Limits

 GitHub has separate pricing tiers (or caps) for private repositories.
-Public repos are generally free for virtually all actions, while private repos generally have a free limited use, and beyond the limits requests are blocked unless paid for.
+Public repos are generally free for virtually all actions, while private repos generally have a free limited use, and beyond those limits requests are blocked unless paid for.
 The private tier limits are currently:

 | Artifact Storage | Data transfer within a GitHub Action | Maven traffic to GitHub Packages |